codership/documentation/galeracluster/source/faq.rst

    To alleviate this problem, you would make sure that all of the servers the same physically (i.e., amount of RAM, types of network interfaces), or at least have close the same amount of resources available.
 You would also use a load balancer (e.g., MariaDB MaxScale, ProxySQL) to make sure one node is not overloaded with traffic.

+.. _`faq-trivial-questions`:

 -----------------------------------------------
 Galera Trivia Questions
 -----------------------------------------------

-.. rubric:: Why is the software called Galera?
 .. _`faq-why-called-is-galera`:
+.. rubric:: Why is the Software Called Galera?

+.. rst-class:: list-stats

+   Level: Newcomer; Interested: DBAs, Business Managers; Category: Background

 .. rst-class:: list-abstract